Frequently Asked Questions

-There will be a port-a-potty at the rest stations.
+There will be a port-a-potty at the rest station.

-Each route, except the trail ride, will have a well identified vehicle following the last rider until that rider rolls in at the finish.
+Each route will have a well identified vehicle following the last rider until that rider rolls in at the finish.
 They can pick you up and give you a ride back with your bike.